 You won't be hungry for hours after enjoying these delicious peanut butter high protein overnight oats!
-This recipe contains more than 40 g. of protein (!), all from wholesome food, no protein powder required and highly customizable.
+This recipe contains more than 25 grams of protein per serving, all from wholesome food, no protein powder required and highly customizable.
 It makes for one large plant-based breakfast (or two smaller), completely dairy-free and gluten-free, plus amazing for meal-prep.
 Such a great recipe to include as part of your fitness journey!

 No protein powder, no problem!
 There are SO many whole foods that are naturally rich in protein anyway, so let's use them!
-In this case, combining peanut butter with hemp seeds, chia seeds, raw almonds and soy milk boosted this overnight oat recipe to a heaping 40 g. and more of protein!
+In this case, combining peanut butter with hemp seeds, chia seeds, raw almonds and soy milk is a great way to boost this overnight oat recipe to a heaping 40 g. and more of protein!
 I mean, it is so filling that I can barely finish it!

 Easy and healthy protein-packed breakfast

-These oats will definitively gives you a protein boost in the morning.
-Overnight oats simply are raw rolled oats that are soaking "overnight" in a liquid-y mixture to then become soft and appetizing.
+These oats are one of our best high protein breakfast recipes and will definitively give you a protein boost in the morning.
+Overnight oats simply are raw rolled oats that are soaked "overnight" in a liquid-y mixture to then become soft and appetizing.
 They take seconds to prepare and you can flavor them the way you want: there must be hundreds of way you can enjoy them!

 This version gives you a super creamy oat mixture that's extra rich in flavor and filled with protein + fiber to keep your gut happy and belly full for a while.
 Plus, the chia and hemps seeds provide some bonus omega-3 healthy fats.